kaosagnt/ansible-everyday/README.md

 ## Available Commands / Playbooks ##

-Contained in the ansible-everyday/bin/ directory are shell scripts that invoke the ansible-playbook and corresponding Playbook files in the ansbile-everyday/playbook/ directory.
+Contained in the ansible-everyday/bin/ directory are shell scripts that invoke ansible-playbook and corresponding Playbook files in the ansbile-everyday/playbook/ directory.

 A lot of these Ansible Playbooks ARE interactive as they are used by myself